SaraDArce/SaraDArce/README.md

 ### Hi there, friend 👋

 - 🔭 Pursuit and Per Scholas Alum ;)
-- 🌱 I'm a student of Javascript, CSS, HTML, the PERN stack, SCRUM, and more...
+- 🌱 I'm a PERN and MERN FSW and aspiring SCRUM Master
-- 👯 Here for collaboration on anything around saving animals, the environment, and empowering the masses to streamline doing the same - especially through      the concert and music industries.
+- 👯 I'm HERE for collaboration on anything around saving animals, and the environment, or empowering users to do the same - especially through concert and music industry frameworks.
-- 🤔 Always keeping my eyes open for an aligned team who loves great music and wants to make a substantial impact to save animals and the environment:
+- 🤔 My eyes are always open for aligned devs who love great music and care to make a substantial impact:

   https://www.ConcertMagnet.com

-- 💬 Ask me about - I'll leave that up to you
+- 💬 Ask me about anything music industry
-- 📫 How to reach me: Here, IG or Twitter: SaraDArce
+- 📫 How to reach me: Here, IG, X or Mastodon: SaraDArce
 - 😄 Pronouns: She, her
-- ⚡ Fun fact: Too many to mention!
+- ⚡ Fun facts: Too many to mention

-Add me on Linkedin!

 https://www.linkedin.com/in/SaraDArce